 Those numbers are even more troubling when you learn that they are nothing new for Texas.
 You can go back over the last five years and see that commercial vehicle accidents in the state have consistently stayed well above the 30,000 mark.

-Most Dangerous Roads in San Antonio for Truck Crashes
+Most Dangerous Roads in San Antonio for Truck Wrecks

 Certain intersections found inside Bexar County are also well-known for being accident hotspots.
 According to Safer America, the intersections between Highway 151 and Loop 410, Bandera Road and Loop 1604, and Loop 1604 and Highway 281 are among the most dangerous in the entire county.